eddieurua/Cloud-Security-Virtualization/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _Jump Box VM and ELK VM____ machine can accept connections from the Internet.
+Only the Jump Box VM and ELK VM machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - Add whitelisted IP addresses
-  - My public IP
+  - My Public IP

 Machines within the network can only be accessed by Jump Box VM.
 - Which machine did you allow to access your ELK VM?
 What was its IP address?